The Radermacher Sale Catalogue

 In alphabetical order: Jos Biemans, Karel Bostoen, Rolf Bremmer, Elly Cockx-Indestege, Kees Gnirrep, Hans Gruys, Lotte Hellinga, Dirk Imhof, William Jones, Otto Lankhorst, Ad Leerintveld, Giles Mandelbrote, Chris Michaelides, Sister Sarah Newton, Adri Offenberg, David Pearson, Dennis Rhodes, T. Reimo, Bram Schuytvlot, B. Vermaseren.

-Please note that the website has recently (October 2019) been moved to another platform and the work presented here is still work in progress and minor defects are in the process of being smoothed out.
+Please note that in October 2019, the website has been moved to another platform and the work presented here is still work in progress and minor defects are in the process of being smoothed out.
 Should you find any faulty links or other mistakes, please report them to me and I will rectify them immediately.
 I am aware of the fact that some accented letters or other symbols are seemingly represented by a ?; this is a conversion problem and will be corrected in due course.